STATEMENT ON TELE-ASSESSMENT

 For more information about telepractice and product updates, visit wpspublish.com/telepractice-101.

 WPS also provides many digital assessments that are available using our Online Evaluation System (OES).
-Until May 31, we are offering 50% OFF all OES products when you use code OES50 at checkout.* Available kits and online forms can be purchased on the product pages listed below.
+Available kits and online forms can be purchased on the product pages listed below.
 To log into the OES platform and use previously purchased online forms, please visit platform.wpspublish.com.

 We are also working diligently to find tele-assessment solutions for some of our published performance tests and will issue follow-up statements if and when we find a solution for these measures.